mmiranda222/.statsuite/content/configurations/de-configuration.md

 ---

 ### Maximum number of observation values
-Limit the number of observations values returned in the table and chart views.<br>
+Limit the number of observations values returned in the table and chart views.
 If set to [0, 1], then only 1 observation is returned.
-If set to [0, 0], then nothing is returned.<br>
+If set to [0, 0], then nothing is returned.
 This configuration does not impact the full data download.<br>

 * in `dotstatsuite/data/<env>/configs/<tenant>/data-explorer/setting.json`